HendersonAlec2212/data_base_construction_ETL/README.md

 clearing or transformation was required at a professional level

-The "Registered Weapons by State" data was pulled from the 2011 – 2021 Report on Firearms Commerce in the US, located on the Bureau of Alcohol, Tobacco, Firearms and Explosives website.
+The "Registered Weapons by State" data was pulled from the 2011 through 2021 Report on Firearms Commerce in the US, located on the Bureau of Alcohol, Tobacco, Firearms and Explosives website.
 For each year and state destructive devices which include bombs, grenades, and rockets were removed along with silencers from the total registered weapons final data set.
 Weapons that remain are machineguns, short barreled rifles and shotguns, pistols, and revolvers.
-That data was placed in an excel file then converted to csv.
-The total columns were configured into ascending order.
+That weapons data was placed in an excel file then converted to csv.
+The total weapon columns were configured into ascending order by year.

 To compare how gun laws impact gun deaths on a per state basis we pulled a data set, "Gun Deaths by State by Year" from Data.world that contains the total number of gun deaths in the US by county from 1999 – 2019.